 The trust acquired the company’s land on the south side of Marlborough and the north side of Commonwealth between Gloucester and the eastern boundary of Parker Street, and also the company’s land on the south side of Beacon, north and south sides of Marlborough, and north side of Commonwealth between the western boundary of Parker Street and a line 125 feet west of Massachusetts Avenue.

-The portion of Parker Street between Beacon and Commonwealth was discontinued as a public thoroughfare in December of 1879.
-In anticipation of the street’s abandonment, in 1878 the Boston Water Power Company sold the land under the roadway to the owners to whom it previously had sold the land on either side of the street.
-They subsequently engaged in a series of transactions to “square off” their parcels, eliminating the angled boundaries created by the former street.
+In 1877, the Commonwealth discontinued the portion of Parker Street between Beacon and Boylston as a public thoroughfare.
+The Commonwealth subsequently conveyed its interest in the roadway to the abutting land owners and the Boston Water Power Company conveyed to them its interest in the underlying land.
+The land owners then undertook a series of transactions to “square off” their parcels, eliminating the angled boundaries created by the former street.

 Land Sales: 1880.
 When the company sold its lands to the Beacon Street Lands Trust in March of 1872, much of it had not yet been filled and graded, and neither Commonwealth nor Marlborough had been extended beyond Massachusetts Avenue (West Chester Park).
 It was assumed that both streets would extend west in a straight line.
 The parcel west of Massachusetts Avenue therefore was rectangular in shape, with a 125 foot frontage on Beacon, a 508.5 foot frontage on Massachusetts Avenue (including the width of where Marlborough was expected to run), and a 125 foot frontage on what was assumed to be the northern side of where Commonwealth would run.

 On December 28, 1877, the Boston Water Power Company transferred to the City of Boston the land needed to extend Commonwealth further west to what would become Charlesgate East.